(949) 407-8904 Mon - Fri 08:00 - 17:00 23661 Birtcher Dr., Lake Forest, California, USA

 Indium Tin Oxide in Chemistry

-When it comes to the abbreviation “ITO”, it can be International Trade Organization, Involuntary Treatment Order, or Information Technology Outsourcing.
-But in chemistry, this abbreviation refers directly to a chemical material—Indium Tin Oxide.
+When it comes to the abbreviation “ITO”, it can stand for International Trade Organization, Involuntary Treatment Order, or Information Technology Outsourcing.
+But in chemistry, “ITO” refers directly to a crucial chemical material — Indium Tin Oxide.

 What is Indium Tin Oxide in Chemistry?

-Indium tin oxide (ITO) is a black-gray ceramic material mixed with indium oxide and tin oxide powder in a certain ratio.
-ITO has excellent electrical conductivity and transparency and can cut off electron radiation, ultraviolet rays, and far-infrared rays harmful to the human body.
-Therefore, ITO films are usually sprayed on glass, plastic, and electronic display screens, and used as a transparent conductive film, while reducing harmful electronic radiation, ultraviolet and infrared.
-ITO sputtering target is an essential material for producing ITO films.
+Indium tin oxide (ITO) is a black-gray ceramic material composed of indium oxide and tin oxide in a certain ratio.
+Renowned for its excellent electrical conductivity and transparency, ITO also possesses the ability to block electron radiation, ultraviolet rays, and far-infrared rays, which are harmful to the human body.
+As such, ITO films are typically sprayed onto glass, plastic, and electronic display screens, used as a transparent conductive film that simultaneously reduces harmful electronic radiation across ultraviolet and infrared spectrums.
+The ITO sputtering target is an essential material for producing these ITO films.

 indium tin oxide derivatives